laget-se/laget.Mapper/README.md

 ## Usage
 ### Creating a mapper class
-To create a mapper class use the marker interface `IMapper` to mark the class and the `MapperMethodAttribute` attribute to mark all methods in the class that are mapping methods.
+To create a mapper class use the marker interface `IMapper` to mark the class and the `MapperMethod` attribute to mark all methods in the class that are mapping methods.

-The global mapper will pick up all classes tagged with the `IMapper` marker interface and register all methods tagged with the `MapperMethodAttribute` that match the following critera
+The global mapper will pick up all classes tagged with the `IMapper` marker interface and register all methods tagged with the `MapperMethod` that match the following critera
  - The method is not private
  - The method has a non void return value
  - The method has only one parameter